The Best Gore-Tex Jackets of 2021

-You can either hand-wash (which I do) or machine-wash your waterproof jacket, but if you choose to machine wash you must remove all trace of washing powder and fabric softener from the machine beforehand, i.e. clean out the drawer and give the drum a quick rinse spin.
+You can either hand-wash or machine-wash your waterproof jacket, but if you choose to machine wash you must remove all traces of washing powder and fabric softener from the machine beforehand, i.e. clean out the drawer and give the drum a quick rinse spin.
 Bear in mind that if you are using soap flakes, these can clog some washing-machine filters, so keep an eye on your machine if you do it often.
 There's a more in-depth guide to washing Gore-Tex here.

 You can rub neat Tech Wash or soap into any areas with stubborn stains before washing.
 You can even use a soft nailbrush or old toothbrush, but be careful not to damage the shell material.

 You'll need about 100-150ml of Tech Wash per item, depending on how hard your water is.